hawkeyetwolf/hawkeyetwolf.github.io/cv.md

 Worked to build client trust by first showing success with a few small engagements.
 Provided training to empower their development team.
 Implemented a "content server" workflow to allow their editors to stage content in one environment and then deploy it to production.
 Successfully established a strong working relationship that set up the organization for success in a full redesign.

 **Georgia Tech Research Institute** (2015)
-Led a team in building an intranet to faciltate inter-departmental communication and compliance.
+Led a team in building an intranet to facilitate inter-departmental communication and compliance.
 Utilized installation profiles and programmatic content creation to standardize the team’s development environments in lieu of passing around databases with sensitive data.

 [**Emory University, Tetramer Core Facility**](http://tetramer.yerkes.emory.edu) (2014)
 Streamlined the client’s unit production workflow with a ***Drupal Commerce*** implementation that automated their order intake process.
 Built an object-oriented, bi-directional synchronization framework to keep their website up to date with the staff’s FileMaker database.